 Despite its appeal, not many people travel to Bhutan.
-This is because the government of Bhutan has put steps in place to prevent massive amounts of tourists from entering the country at any given time.
+This is because the government of Bhutan has put steps in place to prevent large amounts of tourists from entering the country at any given time.

 And this is just one of the ways that Bhutan is making a commitment to conserving its environment.
 In fact, this country has emerged as a dark horse in both political and environmental progression.

-What does it mean to be carbon negative?
+What does it mean to be carbon negative ?

 Most countries produce far more carbon dioxide than the world’s oceans and plant life are able to absorb.
 These countries are contributing to the effects of climate change in a big way.

+The environment will always be key to our own well-being.
 Because Bhutan’s political agenda is based on their GNH index model, environmental protection quickly became a top priority.

 Here are some of the ways Bhutan became carbon negative: